Skandinaviska Enskilda Banken AB publ Sells 1,400 Shares of Wingstop Inc. (NASDAQ:WING)

 Wingstop (NASDAQ:WING) last announced its quarterly earnings data on Wednesday, February 17th.
 The restaurant operator reported $0.18 EPS for the quarter, missing the consensus estimate of $0.23 by ($0.05).
 Wingstop had a net margin of 12.73% and a negative return on equity of 14.61%.
 Equities analysts expect that Wingstop Inc. will post 1.26 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 26th.
-Shareholders of record on Friday, March 5th will be given a dividend of $0.14 per share.
-The ex-dividend date is Thursday, March 4th.
-This represents a $0.56 annualized dividend and a yield of 0.44%.
-Wingstop’s dividend payout ratio is currently 76.71%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, March 26th.
+Stockholders of record on Friday, March 5th will be issued a dividend of $0.14 per share.
+The ex-dividend date of this dividend is Thursday, March 4th.
+This represents a $0.56 annualized dividend and a dividend yield of 0.44%.
+Wingstop’s dividend payout ratio (DPR) is presently 76.71%.

+A number of research firms recently commented on WING.
+Cowen reduced their price target on Wingstop from $155.00 to $150.00 and set an “outperform” rating for the company in a report on Wednesday, March 10th.
+Barclays upgraded Wingstop from an “equal weight” rating to an “overweight” rating and lifted their price target for the stock from $120.00 to $155.00 in a report on Wednesday, January 6th.
+Stifel Nicolaus lifted their price target on Wingstop from $160.00 to $165.00 and gave the stock a “buy” rating in a report on Wednesday, February 17th.
+Wedbush boosted their price objective on Wingstop from $140.00 to $175.00 and gave the stock an “outperform” rating in a report on Monday, February 1st.
+Finally, Oppenheimer restated a “hold” rating on shares of Wingstop in a report on Thursday, February 18th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and thirteen have given a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $160.40.

-In other news, CFO Michael Skipworth sold 508 shares of the company’s stock in a transaction on Monday, March 8th.
-The shares were sold at an average price of $120.50, for a total transaction of $61,214.00.
-Following the completion of the transaction, the chief financial officer now directly owns 18,026 shares in the company, valued at $2,172,133.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, CFO Michael Skipworth sold 508 shares of the business’s stock in a transaction on Monday, March 8th.
+The shares were sold at an average price of $120.50, for a total value of $61,214.00.
+Following the sale, the chief financial officer now owns 18,026 shares of the company’s stock, valued at $2,172,133.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Also, CEO Charles R. Morrison sold 997 shares of the company’s stock in a transaction on Monday, March 8th.
-The stock was sold at an average price of $120.50, for a total transaction of $120,138.50.
-Following the transaction, the chief executive officer now owns 95,149 shares of the company’s stock, valued at $11,465,454.50.
+The shares were sold at an average price of $120.50, for a total transaction of $120,138.50.
+Following the sale, the chief executive officer now directly owns 95,149 shares in the company, valued at approximately $11,465,454.50.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 1,868 shares of company stock valued at $224,807.
+Insiders have sold 1,868 shares of company stock valued at $224,807 over the last quarter.
 Company insiders own 1.00% of the company’s stock.

 Wingstop Inc, together with its subsidiaries, franchises and operates restaurants under the Wingstop brand name.
 Its restaurants offer classic wings, boneless wings, and tenders that are cooked-to-order, and hand-sauced and tossed in various flavors.
 As of November 03, 2020, the company operated and franchised 1,500 restaurants worldwide.